-Widowed women are eligible to receive their late spouse’s Social Security payment as a survivor benefit, if it is higher than their own monthly amount.
+Widowed women are eligible to receive their late spouse’s Social Security payment as a survivor benefit if it is higher than their monthly amount.
 The surviving spouse can claim the higher monthly benefit for the rest of his or her life.

 So, for a couple with at least one member who expects to live into their late 80s or 90s, deferring the higher earner’s benefit may make sense.
 Strategizing as to when you or your spouse should claim benefits based on health issues is beyond the scope of our article but is discussed more fully in Viewpoints found on Fidelity’s website.

-At the very least, women need to be aware of their financial situation given their longer life expectancy and/or the potential of being derailed after a divorce.
+At the very least, women need to be aware of their financial situation given their longer life expectancy and the potential of being derailed after a divorce.

 #6 Women Need Financial Independence

 Nearly half of couples with joint bank accounts also have individual bank accounts.
-Independence was the primary motivator cited by 43% of women compared to 34% of men according to a TD Bank survey.
+According to a TD Bank survey, Independence was the primary motivator cited by 43% of women compared to 34% of men.

 #7 Women Need to Become More Financially Confident

 Eight out of ten women are uncomfortable discussing money with others.
-Paradoxically, 75% of women want to learn more about money and investing.
+Paradoxically, 75% of women want to learn more about money and to invest.
 The confidence gap in women probably accounts for these percentages.
-As women gain more confidence they will be able to handle their money and finances better.
+As women gain more confidence, they will be able to handle their money and finances better.

-A recent UBS study pointed out that 58% of women defer to their husbands when making financial decisions related to investing, including the younger women, ages 20-34 years, who were surveyed.
+A recent UBS study pointed out that 58% of women defer to their husbands when making financial decisions related to investing, including the younger women, ages 20-34 years.